segFaultCity/ZephyrGroup3/ZephyrGroup3.md

 ## Files that are stubbed out in your repository, with comments about the use cases they are connected to.
 These sections may not all exist for the Zephyr project teams.
 Simply explain them as best you can.

 ### User Interface Files

+1. User Interface flow to Zephyr (Used by all Use Cases)

 ![UserInterfaceFunctionalStub](https://github.com/segFaultCity/ZephyrGroup3/blob/master/UserInterfaceStubbed.png)